hmrc/assets-frontend/assets/patterns/service-unavailable/README.md

 {{ wip(103) }}

-This is a page that tells someone a service is unavailable.
-It should say when the service will be available or what to do if it is permanently closed.
+This is a page that tells someone a service is unavailable on purpose.
+These are also known as 503 and shutter pages.

 {{ example('service-unavailable.html', true) }}